How our assessment and therapy helps foster carers

 “The integrated sessions are really useful – they provide an opportunity for us all to get together and carers find it helpful to know that they are being listened to and supported.”

-The booklet has been made available to our fostering support staff, social workers and foster carers as part of their ongoing professional training in children’s social care.
+The booklet has been made available to our fostering support staff, social workers and Foster Carers as part of their ongoing professional training in children’s social care.